 Strategic land use plans need to consider potential sources of freight movement, adequate and adapt to population growth and workforce accessibility.
-Engaging with industry and freight demand modelling can help identify new or expanded growth areas, new factories, new major commercial areas, potential quarries or landfill sites, or new freight distribution facilities.
+Engaging with industry and freight demand modelling can help identify new or expanded growth areas, opportunities for repurposing of existing sites, new factories, new major commercial areas, potential quarries or landfill sites, or new freight distribution facilities.